catrone3/shadowrunNotes/Locations/South Florida/Miramar.md

 Approximately 190,000 residents.

 Rating A area mostly.
 Law enforcement in these areas is basically a call-and-response system.
 This means there are actually a lot of PanicButton booths and neighborhood watch groups and other organizations willing to call in at the slightest hint of criminal activity.

+## Geographic Notes

+#### Calder Racetrack and Casino

+Thoroughbred horses, greyhounds, and hellhounds are raced here, betting on international events, slot machines, high stakes poker, and all other forms of gambling can be found here.
+The actual owners are well concealed behind shell companies.